 - If pending updates there allow them to download and install on your computer

 - Next on the same window, click on Advanced updates, expand the driver updates and check mark available driver updates list,

 - Also, expand the Windows updates section and check mark if any optional updates are pending there.

 - Finally, click on download and install to get the optional update and driver updates installed on your PC.

 - After installing the latest driver releases, restart your computer and check if they have any impact on the Dwm.exe process.

 Run SFC And DISM Scan

-Problems with system files, or system files corrupted due to power interruption, disk drive error, or malicious program installed you may experience windows 11 not performing well.
+Problems with system files, or system files corrupted due to power interruption, disk drive error, or a malicious program installed you may experience Windows 11 not performing well.
 Try running the SFC and DISM scan to fix the DWM.exe Windows 11 issues.

 SFC utility scan and repair damaged or missing system files automatically